Derby Paulista: Largest attendances

+Derbies in the Série A

-League matches
+List of League matches

-These are only the league matches since 1971, club name in bold indicate win.
+These are all the Série A matches between the two.
+Club name in bold indicate win.
 The score is given at full-time (T), in the goals columns the goalscorer and time when goal was scored is noted.

+Doing the double in the Série A

+Since 2003, when the Campeonato Brasileiro adopted the round-robin system, one of the teams has defeated their rivals in both matches 6 times.
+The result on the right refers to the first match and the result on the left, to the second game.